 One customer that has grown globally with QAD is Lear Corporation.
 A QAD customer since 1994, Lear now has more than 100 manufacturing sites running QAD solutions around the world.
 Lear has developed a standardized model for its QAD ERP application that has been effectively deployed to facilities in 30 countries.
 See how Lear Corporation has grown with QAD.

-The current success that Lear experienced in the automotive market is reflected in their global expansion with QAD.
+The current success that Lear experienced in the automotive market is reflected in its global expansion with QAD.
 “We’re currently implementing QAD in Russia, Vietnam, Korea, Malaysia, and the United States — all over the world.” said Rob Rinnan, Vice President of IT for Lear Corporation.

 “Supporting global companies by meeting local country specific requirements, standardizing business processes and offering on-premise, cloud and blended deployment options makes it easy for our customers to expand their businesses across the globe,” said Bill Keese, Senior Vice President, Research & Development for QAD.
 “Access to a consistent global reporting provides manufacturers with clear visibility into global operations and enables informed decision-making with changing market conditions.”